costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system/index.md

 3. Break the problem into small pieces and tackle them one by one (hosting, generator site, subscription).

 4. Don't take anything for granted.
 I was really surprised to find out about the `Firebase`'s lack of sign-up protection against spammers.

+That's it.
+That's how I decided how to set this up.
+By-bye!